andreas-prouza/i-releaser/README.md

 # IBM i deployment

-This framework is used to organize the staging and deployment in projects.
+This framework is used to organize the deployment workflow in projects.

-It's very flexible and open and can be adabtet using existing configuration files.
+It's flexible and open and can be adabtet using configuration files.

 # General process

 ## Features

 * Can run under a profile with user class ```*USER```
+  No special authority needed.
 * Individual workflows
-* Parallel workflow steps
+* Parallel workflow branches stages
 * Detailed tracking of each step and action
 * Separate logs for each task
 * All functions can be accessed via WebAPIs